 Our Story

-Prana Yoga Center has been part of the Fox Valley community for over two decades—growing, evolving, and deepening its offerings while staying rooted in what matters most: authentic practice, meaningful connection, and a welcoming space for all.
+For over two decades, Prana Yoga Center has grown with the Fox Valley community—evolving in space and offerings while remaining rooted in authentic practice, meaningful connection, and a welcoming place to return.

 Founded by Lisa Bertke